xzel23/utility/SELECTIVE-PUBLISHING-CONCEPT.md

 After Maven Central publication succeeds:

 1. Verify that every expected BOM and module artifact is available in the target repository.
+2. Promote the prepared plan to `gradle/release-state.toml`, updating the BOM and selected modules' published versions and source revisions, and remove the prepared plan.
-2. Create and push a Git tag for the BOM/release version.
+3. Commit the published state, then create and push a Git tag for the BOM/release version.
-3. Optionally record publication timestamps and repository URLs in a separate immutable release history file.
+4. Optionally record publication timestamps and repository URLs in a separate immutable release history file.

-The release-state update should occur before publishing so that the build is reproducible.
-A failed publication is handled by correcting the problem and producing a new patch version; Maven Central versions must never be reused.
+The release tag therefore always means that the named artifacts are published and available.
+A transport failure with an unambiguous staging/deployment outcome may retry the exact prepared plan.
+If any Maven Central coordinate was accepted, that coordinate is permanently consumed; resolve the failure with a new patch version and plan.
+Maven Central versions must never be reused.

+If deployment succeeded but committing the published state or creating the tag fails, resume finalization without republishing artifacts.
+Finalization must be idempotent.

 ## CI integration